danielsobrado/jat-frontend/README.md

 This directory contains the reusable React components that make up the user interface of the GovIlm Classifier application.
 Components are organized by feature area where applicable.

+> **Status Types Documentation**: This project contains multiple systems with different status types.
+For details about the status types used in both the Categorization and ServiceNow systems, see [docs/STATUS_TYPES.md](./docs/STATUS_TYPES.md).

 ## Core Layout & Navigation

 *   **`Layout/PageLayout.tsx`**: The main application shell.
 It renders the fixed header, the collapsible `LeftSidebar`, and the main content area (`<Outlet />`).
 It manages the sidebar's collapsed/expanded state.